 A landlord may also sue a tenant who breaks the lease and fails to pay rent for the remaining period on the lease.
 However, the law requires landlords to make a reasonable effort to find a new tenant, especially if the remaining period on the lease is significantly long.
 This helps to protect the tenant from continuing to pay for a rental unit they no longer live in.

 Even then, a tenant who breaches a contract by moving out before the end of the lease still has an obligation to pay the remaining amount on the lease.
-Sometimes, the court may also ask the tenant to reimburse you for any costs incurred to advertise the rental unit and to repair damages.
+Sometimes, the court may also ask the tenant to reimburse the landlord for any costs incurred to advertise the rental unit and to repair damages.

 You must prove to the small claims court that you have made a reasonable effort to look fora new tenant to no avail.
 You must also show that the security deposit is not enough to cover for the amount the tenant owes you for the remaining period on the lease.